OmicsDI/xml-validator/README.md

 ## Support

-For any issue or support questions, please contact pride-support@ebi.ac.uk
+For any issue or support questions, please contact omicsdi-support@ebi.ac.uk